ntop/ntopng/doc/nedge/src/captive_portal.rst

 The captive portal can also operate in informative mode.
 No user authentication is performed in informative mode.
-An informative page is just shown to newely connected users, to present them the terms and conditions of the Internet access that is being provided.
+An informative page is just shown to newly connected users, to present them the terms and conditions of the Internet access that is being provided.
 Users will be able to access the Internet upon acceptance of the presented terms and conditions.